Yale-EEB723/finalproject/code.md

 Then, Replace with `>p:\1:s:\2:g:\3:t:\4`.

 #### Select longest peptide only
-From comparing the number of gene entries in the gff3 file vs number of peptide sequences, it is clear that many genes have more than one peptide associated with it.
+From comparing the number of gene entries in the gff3 file vs number of peptide sequences, it is clear that many genes have more than one peptide associated with it:
 no. genes: `grep "gene:" gff3.gff3|wc -l`
 no. peptides: `grep ">" pepfile.fasta|wc -l`
 Create a fasta where each gene has only 1 peptide sequence.
 Choose the longest peptide.